jcraigk/phishin/README.md

 To setup a fresh development environment, do the following:

-Clone this git repo into a local folder.
+1. Clone this git repo into a local folder.

-Navigate to the project's path on your machine.
+2. Navigate to the project's path on your machine.
 If you do not have the correct version of Ruby available, rvm will prompt you to install it.

-Run `bundle install` to install all gem dependencies.
+3. Run `bundle install` to install all gem dependencies.

-You can create a fresh empty development database by running `bundle exec rake db:create` and you can create a fresh test database by running `RAILS_ENV=test bundle exec rake db:create`.
+4. Create a fresh empty database by running `bundle exec rake db:create`.

-Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL database.
+5. Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL databases (bot)

-Now you should be able to launch the app locally by running `rails s`.
-Open your browser and direct it to `http://localhost:3000`, which should serve the root path of the app.
+6. Launch the app locally by running `rails s`.

+7. Open your browser and direct it to `http://localhost:3000`.

 You can invoke a local Rails Console by running `rails c`.